fantomswrld/fantomswrld/README.md

-👋 Hello, I'm fantomswrld
+👋 Hey, I am Fantom
-💻 Aspiring programmer on a journey to master the digital world 🌐 Open source enthusiast, eagerly exploring and contributing 🚀 Building cool projects while learning the ropes, one commit at a time 📚 High school student and lifelong learner, constantly expanding my tech stack 📫 Reach out at officialfantomwrld@gmail.com
+💻 Aspiring programmer who wants to explore the world of creation 🌐 I love the idea of being able to create what I want, however I want 📚 High school student
+📫 Reach out at officialfantomwrld@gmail.com